mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 Below are the steps to set up the sheet:

-if you face any issues, raise an issues/ have any suggestions to improve this tool, create a ticket at https://github.com/mithunmanohar/woocommerce-orders-google-sheets-integration/issues
+if you face any issues or have any suggestions to improve this tool, create a ticket at https://github.com/mithunmanohar/woocommerce-orders-google-sheets-integration/issues

 # 1. Set up WooCommerce REST API in your WordPress website: